 - 10.02.1 Gaming Operations.
-Each gaming operation on Indian land shall obtain a license.
-The Enterprise, in anticipation of conducting Class II or Class III gaming on Indian land shall apply for a license authorizing such gaming. - 10.02.2 Gaming Employees.
+Each gaming facility on Indian Lands shall obtain a license.
+The Authority, in anticipation of conducting Class II or Class III gaming on Indian land shall apply for a license authorizing such gaming.
+In the event the Authority has entered into a Management Contract, the Management Contractor shall apply for such license. - 10.02.2 Gaming Employees.
 Any person who has been hired for employment in any licensed gaming operation as a primary management official, a key employee, or other gaming employee as deemed necessary by the Commission to be licensed, shall apply for a license authorizing such employment. - 10.02.3 Gaming Services.
-Any gaming service supplier shall apply for and obtain a license before providing any gaming service. - 10.02.4 Management Contractors.
-Any person awarded a management contract by the MBPI or the Enterprise shall comply with the requirements of Section 14 of this Ordinance, the IGRA, and the Compact before beginning gaming operations pursuant to such contract. - 10.02.5 Any person seeking to license a gaming operation, or become a gaming employee, a management contractor, or provide gaming services on Indian land shall apply for, and receive, all required licenses prior to engaging in such activity, except as provided in Section 10.07 below.
+Any Gaming Service Supplier shall apply for and obtain a license before providing any Gaming Service. - Management Contractors.
+Any person awarded a management contract by the MBPI or the Authority shall comply with the requirements of Section 14 of this Ordinance, the IGRA, and the Compact before beginning gaming operations pursuant to such contract. - 10.02.5 Any person seeking to license a gaming operation, or become a gaming employee, a management contractor, or provide gaming services on Indian land shall apply for, and receive, all required licenses prior to engaging in such activity.